minlov3/minlov3/README.md

 <h1 align="center">Home page of Min Zhang</h1>

-- I’m currently a lecture, work on [School of Computer Science](https://cee.hutb.edu.cn/) of Hunan University Of Technology and Business, China
+- I’m currently a lecture, work on [School of Computer Science](https://cee.hutb.edu.cn/) of Hunan University of Technology and Business, China

 - I was a PhD candidate, study on [School of Mathematics and Statistics](http://math.xjtu.edu.cn/) of Xi'an Jiaotong University, China